Retreating at De-Tong Ling

 Do I need to bring food with me?

-All food shopping will be done fortnightly whilst you are in solitary retreat, however we will make arrangements with you to shop for yourself in Kingscote when you first arrive before transport to the retreat centre.
-Or if you are retreating for a short time only, you may bring your own food.
-There is a $10 surcharge per fortnight while you are in retreat to help cover the cost of fuel, which is added to your food cost.
+All food shopping will be done fortnightly by the Centre Manager whilst you are in solitary retreat.
+However, we can make arrangements with you to shop for yourself in Kingscote when you first arrive before travelling to the retreat centre, or if you are retreating for a short time only, you may bring your own food.
+There is a $10 surcharge per fortnight while you are in retreat to help cover the cost of fuel for food shopping, which is added to your food cost.

 Are meals provided?